Jan Zumbach

-Jan Eugeniusz Ludwik Zumbach (14 April 1915, Ursynów, Congress Poland, Russian Empire – 3 January 1986, France) was a Polish-Swiss fighter pilot who became an ace and squadron commander during the Second World War.
+Jan Eugeniusz Ludwik Zumbach (14 April 1915 – 3 January 1986) was a Polish-Swiss fighter pilot who became an ace and squadron commander during the Second World War.
 During the Cold War, he became a mercenary in Africa and played a key role in forming the air forces of the breakaway states of Katanga and Biafra.

 Early years

 The son of Eugeniusz Zumbach and Halina née Gorzechowska from a family of landowners hailing from the region of Płock.
 Zumbach was registered as a Swiss citizen (his paternal grandfather of Swiss origin settled in Poland at the end of the 19th century).
 He was born in Ursynów, and grew up in Bobrowo.
 In 1935, he graduated the Marshal Stanisław Małachowski High School in Płock.
 He joined the Polish Army in 1935 and served as an infantryman until 1936 when he transferred to the Polish Air Force.
 After graduating the Polish Air Force Officer Training Center No. 1 in Dęblin in 1938 he was posted to 111 Eskadra Myśliwska.